 Scope of UK-EU Trade Deal

-The scope of the EU-UK trade agreement only covers products which are grown/produced or substantially processed in the UK.
+The scope of the EU-UK trade agreement only covers products which are grown/produced or processed in the UK.
 Raw materials of retail packed product imported into GB and not further processed (i.e. are simply packed and/or labelled in GB, or re-exported unchanged) are not covered by the deal.

-In additional to potentially different tariff regimes, there are a number of additional organic specific requirements to enable products outside the scope of the deal to be exported to the EU, EEA or NI from GB.
+In addition to potentially different tariff regimes, there are a number of additional organic specific requirements to enable products outside the scope of the deal to be exported to the EU, EEA or NI from GB.

 If you plan to export product that may not be within scope, please refer to our guidance below (please note: guidance videos on this page currently assume in-scope trading scenarios) :